isparkit/gmat/README.md

 # gmat
-Get the link from theme
+Get the link from theme file and use the username and password to download the theme.